 Getting ready for the IELTS exam can be a daunting experience.
-Whether it is to help you get into university, improve your job prospects or as a personal challenge, our Academic Team has the tips you need to help you succeed.
+Whether it is to help you get into university, improve your job prospects or for Visa or migration, our Academic Team has the tips you need to help you succeed.
 We have put together ten tips that will help you maximise your potential and make this time a little less stressful.

 If you're thinking about taking the IELTS exam then now is a great time to book your IELTS course

 Our top 10 tips to prepare for your IELTS exam...

 Listen to news and podcasts regularly.
 You can find a variety of music, culture and current affairs shows on the BBC Podcast site.
 Get into the habit of taking notes on interesting stories.
 Read newspapers like the Economist or the Guardian every week.
 You'll find they have articles the same length and complexity to those you will be faced with in the test.

 Try copying out model answers from the back of test books in order to solidify your command of vocabulary and sentence and essay structure.

 Rewrite essays you've had corrected, following the advice and comments from your teachers.
 Make sure to correct all the spelling and grammar errors they have pointed out.

 4. Practice makes perfect!

 Make sure you are familiar with all sections of the exam.
 Replicating exam conditions at home will help you with time management on the day.
 That is especially true for the writing exam, where it is very easy to lose track of time.
 You can prepare for the speaking section in class or get a friend to help you at home.
 It's also important to make sure you go to class every day and ask your teachers what you need to do to improve.